 These scenarios are called professional because they are not available in the built-in market of the 2Smart Standalone platform.
 The customer’s specialists developed them with JavaScript and the 2Smart Standalone public API.
 If necessary, the 2Smart team takes over this work for an additional fee.

-The 2Smart Standalone automation platform allows expanding its functionality with add-ons available in the built-in market.
+The 2Smart Standalone IoT based automation platform allows expanding its functionality with add-ons available in the built-in market.
 One of the most helpful solutions here is the Grafana monitoring application, which enables the user to visualize the historical sensor values.

 Graphs and charts in Grafana allow the customer to control the following data for all greenhouse sectors: